How to Reduce Stomach Bloating Symptoms

 IBS causes aberrant muscle contractions in the colon, altering transit times, causing gas to build in the intestines, and making the stomach feel bloated.
 In IBD, gastrointestinal inflammation can impair normal digestion processes, resulting in symptoms such as bloating.
 Among other symptoms, gluten-related autoimmune disease known as celiac disease can damage the small intestine, impair nutritional absorption, and cause bloating.

-Bloating management in the setting of these illnesses frequently necessitates particular dietary changes, medications, and a targeted approach to addressing the underlying causes of gastrointestinal distress.
+Stomach bloating management in the setting of these illnesses frequently necessitates particular dietary changes, medications, and a targeted approach for addressing the underlying causes of gastrointestinal distress.

 - Constipation